tomazf8/invariant-well/README.md

 * creates structural  \*\*invariants\*\* that hold the answering space
 * creates \*\*meaning that is coherence based\*\* rather than token-by-token based
 * produces \*\*structural benchmarking\*\*
-* produced coherence in some models (Gemini, Kimi, Grok, Claude etc.) is strong and can be used to communicate with the system on deeper topics
+* produced coherence in some models (Gemini, Kimi, Grok, Claude etc.) is strong and can be used to communicate with the systems on deeper topics

 \## Additional remarks